Article first published May 2015, updated May 2019

-The Hail Mary email is a campaign you send to customers who haven’t purchased from you in a while in an attempt to get them re-engaged with your products and making further purchases.
+The re-engagement email is a bit of a Hail Mary.
+It’s a campaign you send to customers who haven’t purchased from you in a while in an attempt to get them re-engaged with your products and making further purchases.

-Sporting retailer Dick’s Sporting Goods do a great job of this with their campaign:
+Sporting retailer Dick’s Sporting Goods does a great job of this with their campaign:

 The key to this email’s success is the 20% discount offer.
 By giving dormant customers an offer that they wouldn’t get normally, you give them an extra incentive to come back to your store and make a purchase.